 Shaping tomorrow’s world begins with the decision to pursue a degree that gives you the skills to successfully navigate the ever-changing waters of global commerce.
 In 2011, 59 million Americans over age 25 earned a bachelor’s degree…but only 12 million were business majors.
 Those who held degrees in business found it easier to secure full-time, long-term employment.

 A business degree is rapidly becoming the ticket you can’t afford to leave behind for individuals interested in landing tomorrow’s most lucrative jobs.
 More than three million management and business-related positions will open between now and 2022.
 88 percent of those roles will have a pre-requisite of specialized business training.
 The average starting salary of business degree holders exceeds $54,000.

 Specialization yields greater success

 One of the best ways to ensure a successful business career is to specialize your knowledge so that you can fill the needs of prospective employers.
 For example, human resource specialists will be in high demand between now and 2020, as it’s expected their business will see a 21 percent growth rate between now and then.
 This is on par with financial analysts, whose field is expected to grow by 23 percent during the same time period.
-Of course, if you truly enjoy crunching numbers, auditors are expected to see 16 percent job growth in the next five years.
+Of course, if you truly enjoy crunching numbers, auditors and CPAs are expected to see 16 percent job growth in the next five years.